Nazar-TK/Interesting_facts_about_numbers_App/README.md

-# Interesting_facts_about_numbers_App
+# Interesting Facts About Numbers App

 Application that allows you to get interesting facts about numbers.

 In this project were used:
-\nJetpack Compose
+- Jetpack Compose
-  Retrofit
+- Retrofit
-  Dagger Hilt
+- Dagger Hilt
-  MVVM
+- MVVM
-  Kotlin Coroutines
+- Kotlin Coroutines
-  Room Database
+- Room Database